layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-kubernetes-for-engineers/explore-dapr-with-meshery/dapr/deploy-python-and-nodejs-application/_index.md

 ---
-docType: "Chapter"
 id: "deploy-python-and-nodejs-application.mdx"
+title: "Deploy Python and NodeJS application"
 description: "In this chapter, we will deploy a Python and Node.js application with Dapr sidecars, enabling them to communicate and manage state effectively in a distributed environment."
-title: "Deploy Python and NodeJS application"
-lectures: 4
 weight: 5
 ---